Yashwant4/ANUVAAD_CDAC_TU/README.md

 Multilingual Chat app and translation engine backend

-This repository contains the deployment-ready backend for the SaralVarta Multilingual Chat Platform.
+This repository contains the deployment-ready backend for the Anuvaad Multilingual Chat Platform.

 📦 System Requirements